 Ascendix Search – Enable Geocoding

 Step 2.
-Enter your Google Maps Key, daily update limit and enter an email to get notified on errors.
-Check our Admin guide for the detailed instructions on how to get a Google Maps Key.
+Enter your Google Maps Key, daily update limit, and enter an email to get notified of errors.

 Ascendix Search – Geocoding Settings